Stiletto (2008 film): Plot

 Two crime lords, Virgil Vadalos, a wealthy Greek mafia boss and an MS-13 leader meet in a bathhouse to discuss business.
 A woman appears in the room with a stiletto switchblade knife, and kills the MS-13 leader, before stabbing Virgil, leaving him for dead.
 Virgil survives, however, and orders his men and a corrupt Los Angeles Police Department detective to find the woman, whom he identifies as his lover, Raina.
 Virgil is puzzled by Raina's seemingly random attacks and seeks an explanation for her actions.
 Making things worse for Virgil is the disappearance of $2 million in cash.
 Virgil's two top henchmen—the intense Lee and scheming Alex—dislike each other and suspect the other of being involved with the disappearance.
+The corrupt detective's partner, Hanover, is killed when Raina was about to be assaulted by white supremacists.
+Hanover was shot through her face.

 Raina, meanwhile, is seeking out men who wronged her in the past.
 She hunts down, seduces and kills several men from several different gangs, throwing the underworld further into mayhem.
 As she kills one after another, she is headed straight for her original target: Virgil.